Texas-Tim/SignUpSheet/README.md

 Once a team is found, the lambda updates the Participant database with the team members provided information and assigns the team number.
 Then it updates the Team database with the Team information

 If all the teams are full, the participant will receive a notification that the assignments failed.
 If this happens, make sure to check your MaxTeams parameter in the CFT template.

-##Email Lambda Function Logic

-The second Lambda watches the Participant database streams for any changes and automatically sends an email to the participants using the provided email.
-The lambda assumes the email provided from the CFT template is SES verified and the account is not in Sandbox mode.
-THERE IS NO NOTIFICATION IF YOU HAVE NOT PROPERLY SET UP THE SES EMAIL!
-IT WILL SIMPLY FAIL!